An inventory of NAACP papers at the Thurgood Marshall Law Library

 Available Mon-Fri 9AM - 6PM to UM Law Community Only.

 If you do not receive an immediate response, please contact the User Services Desk.

-The NAACP records may also be searched by subject in the library catalog.
 In addition, the Law Library has a small collection of original NAACP reports, documents and publications donated by Professor Larry Gibson.
-An inventory of the Thurgood Marshall Law Library's NAACP Collection is available online.
+An inventory of the Thurgood Marshall Law Library's NAACP Collection is available online here.